name: browserbase

 Page State

 Use browse snapshot as your default for understanding page state.
-Only use browse screenshot when you need visual context.
+Only use screenshots when you need visual context.

 Interaction